-The best Dell laptops in 2021 we've selected for T3's guide deliver what makes the brand such a great option for those on the market for a new laptop.
-Combining high performance specs, impressive power output and in many cases an incredible value, a new Dell laptop is a great investment for the money.
+With T3's best Dell laptops of 2022 guide, we've carefully curated our list to feature the brand's top laptops available today.
+Delivering what makes the brand such a great choice for those on the market for a new laptop, our choices combine high performance specs, impressive power output, and the incredible value a new Dell laptop offers for the money.

 Dell offers a range of laptops that cover all budgets and necessities.
 From budget laptops to gaming laptops, 2-in-1 laptops and workstations, it's easier now more than ever to find a Dell laptop on sale to suit your needs.

-While that makes it hard to definitively list the best Dell laptops in 2021, since you'll have different needs depending on what you want one for, that's still our job.
-We've dug into the current range, to tell you the Dell laptop that offers the best mix of price and performance for most people, and then also lots of picks for people with specific needs.
+While it's hard to definitively list the best Dell laptops in 2022, we've dug into the current range to tell you the Dell laptop that offers the best mix of price and performance for most people.
+We've also included lots of picks for people with specific needs.

-The Dell XPS 13 series has consistently wowed us here at T3, and the 2020 version of the laptop continues that trend – it's powerful, supremely well built, and compact, so just about everything you could possibly want in your search for the best Dell laptop around at the moment.
+The Dell XPS 13 series has consistently wowed us here at T3.
+It's powerful, supremely well built, and compact, so just about everything you could possibly want in your search for the best Dell laptop around at the moment.

-With the latest 10th-gen Intel processors installed and up to 16GB of RAM installed, this is a portable computer that's going to be able to handle everything that you want to throw at it.
-From late-night Netflix to early-morning report writing, you'll find the Dell XPS 13 for 2020 a capable and competent laptop.
+With the latest 11th-gen Intel processors installed and up to 16GB of RAM installed, this is a portable computer that's going to be able to handle everything that you want to throw at it.
+From late-night Netflix to early-morning report writing, you'll find the Dell XPS 13 a capable and competent laptop.

 The Dell XPS 15 9500 has wowed us even more than previous versions of the flagship laptop, and if you've got enough money to be able to afford it, this is undoubtedly one of the best Dell laptops in the business – you pay a little bit extra than the XPS 13 for that 15.6-inch display, but we think it's worth it.